 - isn’t doing as well as usual at school

 - is having problems fitting in at school or getting along with other children

 - doesn’t want to go to social events like birthday parties or usual activities like sport.

 Good mental health helps your child develop socially, emotionally, cognitively and physically.
 You can support your child’s mental health with positive relationships, behaviour support, a healthy lifestyle and more.

-Talking with your child about mental health problems
+Talking with children about mental health problems

-If you’re not sure how to talk with your child about mental health issues, here are some ideas that might help:
+If you’re not sure how to talk with your child about mental health issues, here are ideas that might help: